redhat-openstack/openstack-packaging-doc/README.md

 ## Adding new doc

-At the time of writing, only [RDO packaging guide](doc/rdo-packaging.txt) is included, but if you'd like to docuemnt anything else using nice asciidoc text files, just:
+At the time of writing, only [RDO packaging guide](doc/rdo-packaging.txt) is included, but if you'd like to document anything else using nice asciidoc text files, just:

  * add new `doc/*.txt` file